Danny213123/Ticket-Processing-Program/README.md

 This program has 5 separate classes, with different functions which will process ticket orders inputed by machine or user, ticket orders will be put in the Values.txt file and everything should be handled automatically.
-If any errors occur, an error message will be printed out on the system and will be outputed in the Log.txt file, where will be able to know the date where the input occured, what line of the Values.txt file an error occured, what the program was supposed to recieved, and what the program recieved.
+If any errors occur, an error message will be printed out on the system and will be outputted in the Log.txt file, where will be able to know the date where the input occured, what line of the Values.txt file an error occurred, what the program was supposed to recieved, and what the program received.

 The classes are ordered on what the programs runs from first to last.